josephsoo/aligned_renaming_script/README.md

 # aligned_renaming_script
-script that renames files to a new folder to be processed
+script that renames files to a new folder to be processed by SuperResNet